bernedom/SI/README.md

 ## SI Base units

 For each unit the available literals are the implemented ratios prefixed with an underscore. i.e. `_mm`. `_km`.
 Generally the ratios follow [metric prefixes of the international system of units](https://en.wikipedia.org/wiki/Metric_prefix)
 The typedefs are prefixed (or in rare cases interfixed) with the standard metric prefixes. i.e. `metre_t, milli_metre_t, kilo_metre_t`.
 The prefix or interfix is marked with an `*` in the tables below.
 Units that have defined typedefs and literals can be [converted to strings](doc/implementation-details.md#conversion-to-strings) using stream operators or the `SI::to_string` function.
+To use  the stream operators, include the header file `SI/stream.h`

 | Unit                        | Dimension Symbol | Unit Symbol | implemented ratios                                  | unit typedefs                     |
 | --------------------------- | ---------------- | ----------- | --------------------------------------------------- | --------------------------------- |